 This is a great question!

 Urethane drive wheels and idler wheels are similar in that they often feature hubs or cores.

-They’re also used for a myriad of industrial, material handling, manufacturing, and even food applications.
+They’re also used in many types of applications: industrial, material handling, manufacturing, and even food.

 Finally, drive wheels and idler wheels are typically installed on production line shafts or within machinery or other units.